plerpsandplerps/AnnouncerBot/README.md

 ### Lich's Item
   - /lichitem
     - 48h.
 The next time you would die, set your HP to 4200 instead.

+### Critter?
+I Hardly Know Her
+  - /lichitem
+    - 48h. increase your crit rolls by 1 for the rest of the game.

 ### Beer-bandolier
   - /beerbando